15 Street Smarts Skills We All Need

 2. More Conscious of the Darker Side of Humanity

-We’d like to think that all people are genuinely good, but let’s not fool ourselves.
-There are people who want to hurt and take advantage of us.
+We’d like to think that all people are genuinely good, but let’s not fool ourselves when it comes to other’s behaviors.
+Some people want to hurt and take advantage of us.
 I’m not telling you to sit at home and read about the sick and twisted things that people do, but you need to be aware that those kinds of people are out there and are looking for easy targets.
+Every day we get alerts on the news or social media highlighting the latest scam to be aware of.

 3. Avoid Cyber Incidents